-In total, obtaining the spectroscopy of this spring's SNLS SNe Ia's requires 4 nights on Keck during dark time in 4 consecutive months, either February-May or March-June.
+In total, obtaining the spectroscopy of this spring's SNLS SNe Ia's requires 4 nights on Keck during dark time in February through May.
 We note that this SNLS spectroscopic follow-up campaign does not require the precise timing that was needed for our past $z \sim 0.5$ searches (and still required for our z > 1 searches) since the photometry of all the SN is obtained continuously.
 However, to coordinate with SNLS it is important that the Keck scheduler consult with us prior to scheduling specific dates.